 - Allows others to view us in a compassionate way

 You may think that everyone should just understand when you burp but it’s not so at all.
 No one has to be sympathetic.
 However, there are things that you can do to encourage sympathy.
 If you really can’t help burping in public, verbally apologizing encourages others to forgive you.

-If you have a tendency to burp and not apologize, some people will actually start to avoid you.
+If you tend to burp and not apologize, some people will start to avoid you.
 This is especially true if they are physically upset by that behavior and you do it a lot during meals.
 They will avoid eating lunch or other meals with you if they can.
 Saying excuse me helps to eliminate all of that.